kubedb/docs/docs/guides/postgres/quickstart/quickstart.md

   name: quick-postgres-auth
   namespace: demo
   resourceVersion: "1677"
-  selfLink: /api/v1/namespaces/demo/secrets/quick-postgres-auth
   uid: 15b3e8a1-af6c-11e8-996d-0800270d7bae
-type: Opaque
+type: kubernetes.io/basic-auth
 ```

-This secret contains superuser name for `postgres` database as `POSTGRES_USER` key and
+This secret contains superuser name for `postgres` database as `username` key and
-password as `POSTGRES_PASSWORD` key.
+password as `password` key.
 By default, superuser name is `postgres` and password is randomly generated.

 If you want to use custom password, please create the secret manually and specify that when creating the Postgres object using `spec.authSecret.name`.
 For more details see [here](/docs/guides/postgres/concepts/postgres.md#specdatabasesecret).